JoelDoerfel/google-fitbit-autosave/README.md

 Voila!
 You're done.

-* Philosophical disclaimer: every piece of working code or software, and every app exists to provide humans a functionality that would not exist in that precise form without it.
+* Philosophical disclaimer: every piece of working code or software and every app exists to create and maintain human functionality that would not exist in that precise form without it.
 Code creates functions that extend human agency.